" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Storage

-Place leftovers in an airtight container; they will stay fresh in the refrigerator for 4 days.
+• Place leftovers in an airtight container they will stay fresh and delicious in the refrigerator for 4 days.

-Roasting at high heat caramelizes vegetables.
-Roast vegetables at 425°F to achieve browned edges and sweet flavor.
+• Roasting at high heat caramelizes vegetables.
+Roast vegetables at 400°F to achieve browned edges and sweet flavor.
 Roasting at a lower temperature makes soggy vegetables.

-Use balsamic vinegar for flavor.
+• Use balsamic vinegar for flavor.
 Add balsamic vinegar at the end.
-If you roast balsamic vinegar, it makes the pasta bitter.

-Use 1 pound of pasta for 4 to 6 servings.
-I use ¾ pound pasta for 4 servings because the roasted vegetables
+• Use 1 pound of pasta for 4 to 6 servings.
+I use ¾ pound pasta for 4 servings

 EASY VEGAN SNACKS